Are you interested in ways to make him invest in you?

 Typical Dating Advice On Making Him Invest

-Most -if not all- women dating books and resources say that you should let him invest in you as much as possible.
+Most authors of female dating advice say that the goal of dating is to make him invest in you as much as possible.

 It’s a common mantra in:

-The idea of letting him invest heavily is that:
+The idea of making him invest as much as possible is that:

 - You weed out the non-serious guys (players etc.)